Behavioral Intervention Team

 What if I'm not ready to make a report, but I just need some advice about handling a student issue?

-You can also contact the Vice Provost for Student and Instructional Support Services (610-359-4145), the site coordinator at a location or the counseling services at any of the locations for consultation on a concern.
+You can also contact the Vice President for Student Affairs and Strategic Initiatives (610-359-4145), the site coordinator at a location or the counseling services at any of the locations for consultation on a concern.
 These individuals can provide tips, idea and resources on how to approach a situation.

 What if I'm not sure if I should report the concern?